 Americans left in the cold as US, Venezuela bicker

-But after a diplomatic freeze that sent Venezuela’s ambassador packing two months ago, the only thing heating up between Venezuela and the US is the thermostat.
+Following a diplomatic spat that sent their ambassadors packing, the only thing heating up between Venezuela and the US is the thermostat.